hazemk537/Graduation2023frontend/Readme.md

 > @AI Recommendation model is fed with (userVector,available articles) to generate ItemList in discover_page.you_may_like_this
 > this require all news items to be topic classified ......  @AI
   ex: a donald trump newsItem should have an array in the database with (donaldtrump,usa,news,ploitics)
+> I suggest using about 500 rss feed to get recommendations from .... @DATABASE/SERVER collect data from
 ### Summary_article
 #### upload just link to server  @DATABASE/SERVER
 - server should return summarized text.... @DATABASE/SERVER @AI